HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Experiments

-Moreover, we extended our denoising experiments to include the CAVE dataset, and the quantitative outcomes are detailed in Table \ref{module_effcient}.
-HSDM showcased remarkable superiority in real noise removal, as evidenced by its higher PSNR and SSIM values compared to other methods.
-While LRTDTV and LLRGTV demonstrated a certain degree of alignment with the SAM metric changes on real datasets due to their priori global low-rank assumptions, their performance was relatively poorer on additional datasets.
+Moreover, we extended our denoising experiments to include the CAVE dataset and the quantitative results are detailed in Table \ref{module_effcient}.
+HSDM showed remarkable superiority in real noise removal, as evidenced by its higher PSNR and SSIM values compared to other methods.
+Although LRTDTV and LLRGTV demonstrated a certain degree of alignment with the SAM metric changes on real datasets due to their priori global low-rank assumptions, their performance was relatively poorer on additional datasets.
 In contrast, HSDM consistently exhibited superior performance across a wider range of datasets, underscoring its versatility and adaptability to various HSI denoising scenarios.